Start9Labs/documentation/site/source/support/user-manual/tuning/advanced-config/ssh-setup.rst

 .. warning:: This is an advanced feature and should be used with caution.
 Start9 is not responsible for any damage you might cause while using SSH access.

+.. tip:: An ED25519 key is strongly recommended.
+If you have issues with any other type of key, please consider using an ED25519.

 Connecting via CLI (Linux / Mac)
 --------------------------------